mipmip/react_express_electron/QuiqrNotes.md

 ## M2 Backend service via http

-- [ ] port api to be used as http server
+- [x] port api to be used as http server

+## M3 Mount sites

+- [ ] mount sites and get forms working

+## Long list of small and large todo's

+- [ ] templates gallery not working